Ant supercolony: Unicoloniality versus supercoloniality

 Therefore, Pedersen et al. (2006) redefined supercoloniality and unicoloniality as follows:

-Supercolony: A colony that contains such a large number of nests that direct cooperative interactions are impossible between individuals in distant nests.
-There are no behavioral boundaries (aggression) within the supercolony.

-Unicolonial: A unicolonial species is one that can form supercolonies.
-A unicolonial population consists of one or several supercolonies.

 They suggest that the success of invasive ants such as L. humile stem from the ecological conditions in the introduced range that allow to dramatically extend the dimension of supercolonies, rather than from a shift in social organization in the invaded habitat.

 Supercolonies in termites

 Although supercolonies are mainly observed in relatively few ant species, similar unicolonial populations are also found in some species of the termite genus Reticulitermes.

 In France, a supercolony of the invasive termite species Reticulitermes urbis was observed, covering about seven hectares, similar to an ant supercolony.
 Invasive unicolonial metapopulations of Reticulitermes flavipes in Toronto, Canada are described in 2012.
 They can cover tens of kilometers, number hundreds of thousands or millions of individuals and show lack of intercolony aggression.
 Especially in urban habitats they form area-wide supercolonies.